ArtemBudnitski/Express/README.md

 ## External Technologies Used

-- Express API: External API utilized for obtaining current currency exchange rates.
+- API Express: External APIs were utilized to obtain real-time train stations data.
 - Database: Currency exchange rate data is stored locally in a database using Room.
+- Firebase: Utilized for testing and app analytics.

 ## Features